One Tray Chicken & Veggie Bake with Creamy Polenta

 Older babies: Shredded chicken with soft polenta and sauce

-Toddlers: Drumstick or chopped chicken with sauce and creamy polenta
+Toddlers: Drumstick or chopped chicken with sauce and creamy polenta or pasta

 Storage: